monniert/dti-sprites/README.md

 Results are saved at `runs/${DATASET}/${DATE}_${run_tag}` where `DATASET` is the dataset name specified in `filename.yml` and `DATE` is the current date in `mmdd` format.
-Some training visual results like sprites evolution and reconstruction media will be saved.
+Some training visual results like sprites evolution and reconstruction examples will be saved.
 Here is an example from Tetrominoes dataset:

-#### Reconstruction media
+#### Reconstruction examples

 ![tetro_rec.gif](./media/tetro_rec.gif)